miles-no/hack-a-drone-ws/step1.md

 ## Deploy/Run/Test

-Connected to the Pi and run the following command to create a folder for the src files.
+Connect to the Pi and run the following command to create a folder for the src files.

 ``` bash